You Don’t Have to Play With Your Children

 Fortunately, they don’t do that often because they know I’ll invite them to help me do housework.
 Or to read a book.
 Or to work more on their homeschool lessons.

-I think we often imagine bored latchkey kids getting in trouble after school when we think of bored kids.
+When we think of bored kids we often imagine bored latchkey kids getting in trouble after school.
 Yeah, that’s harmful, no doubt.
 But, if you’re home with your children to hear them say they’re bored, that’s not your situation.
 Your (supervised) kids can be bored and it’s actually a good thing.